Leo Weisgerber: Pan-Celticism

 Before World War II, Weisgerber established links with Celtic nationalists in Ireland, Britain and Brittany, which were seen as a threat to national unity by the respective majority governments (the British Crown and the Centralist French Republic).
 Some Breton nationalists joined Germany at the beginning of the war.
 After the Fall of France, Weisgerber initiated the creation of the Institut celtique de Bretagne and directed the radio station Radio Rennes Bretagne (Radio Rennes of Brittany) which broadcast the first radio transmissions in the Breton language, something that most Bretons had been pursuing unsuccessfully for decades.

 These ventures, which were supported by the Ahnenerbe, were perceived by the French Resistance as German-sponsored propaganda organizations, which they in fact were, promoting the relationship between language and Volk and supporting Breton autonomy from France.
 This "augmenting – assumed or real – ethnic fractions in enemy states" was a political tactic supported by the German Society for Celtic Studies, under the remit of the Ahnenerbe.
-This tactic was used by many wartime states, Weisgerber thus being in line with Lawrence of Arabia, the Germans supporting Irish independence, and the British supporting Polish and Czech independence – it is not genuinely Nazi, nor does it hint at a character/scientific flaw in Weisgerber.
+This tactic was used by many wartime states, Weisgerber thus being in line with Lawrence of Arabia, the Germans supporting Irish independence, and the British supporting Polish and Czech independence.
 The counter-tactic was employed by Soviet leader Joseph Stalin, who deported hundreds of thousands of non-Russians, mostly by means of American military logistics.